-Ron Hayduk teaches courses in American politics about immigration, community organizing and social movements, elections, and inequality.
-Hayduk’s published books include Immigrant Crossroads: Globalization, Incorporation, and Placemaking in Queens, New York (co-edited, Temple University Press), Democracy for All: Restoring Immigrant Voting Rights in the United States (Routledge), Gatekeepers to the Franchise: Shaping Election Administration in New York (Cornell University Press), Democracy’s Moment: Reforming the American Political System for the 21st Century (with Kevin Mattson, Rowman & Littlefield), and From ACT UP to the WTO: Urban Protest and Community Building in the Era of Globalization (with Benjamin Shepard, Verso).
+Ron Hayduk teaches courses about American politics that examine immigration, inequality, political participation and social movements.
+Hayduk’s published books include Immigrant Crossroads: Globalization, Incorporation, and Placemaking in Queens, New York (co-edited, Temple University Press), Democracy for All: Restoring Immigrant Voting Rights in the United States (Routledge), Gatekeepers to the Franchise: Shaping Election Administration in New York (Cornell University Press), Democracy’s Moment: Reforming the American Political System for the 21st Century (co-edited, Rowman & Littlefield), and From ACT UP to the WTO: Urban Protest and Community Building in the Era of Globalization (co-edited, Verso).

 Hayduk has published academic articles in New Political Science, Cosmopolitan Civil Societies, the Journal of International Migration and Integration, Socialism and Democracy, and and Dialectical Anthropology.
 Hayduk’s work also appears in popular venues such as Calmatters, Jacobin, and the Los Angeles Times, and his research has been covered by the Washington Post, New York Times, Los Angeles Times, NPR, TIME, CNN, and other news networks.
 Hayduk’s research projects include a study of Participatory Budgeting in the Bay Area jurisdictions, two studies about immigrant voting laws and practices (one historical, one contemporary).
 He is currently working on a book about migration and activism.